-An English major at Elmhurst College can take you anywhere.
+An English major at Elmhurst University can take you anywhere.

-A major or minor in our program will help you build the transferrable skills that are necessary in any field—skills like critical thinking, problem solving, textual analysis, professional writing and intercultural awareness.
-Then we’ll show you how to translate those skills into a graduate degree or a rewarding career in business, journalism, new media, writing, editing, publishing, law, education or library science.
+A major or minor in our program will help you build the transferrable skills that are necessary in any field—skills like critical thinking, problem-solving, textual analysis, professional writing and intercultural awareness.
+Then we’ll show you how to translate those skills into a graduate degree or a rewarding career in business, journalism, digital media, writing, editing, publishing, law, education or library science.

 Opportunities to Get Involved